Inquiring About a Puppy

 Your $500 deposit will be included towards the total cost of the puppy.

 The difference in price between a male and female is only due to demand.
 It has nothing to do with hunting ability or any other significant difference.

-Bone Point Kennels may provide discounts to the above prices for German Wirehair Alliance members or accomplished handlers that have successfully passed dogs through various testing or trialing organizations.
+Bone Point Kennels may provide discounts to the above prices for German Wirehair Alliance members.
 We place a high emphasis on placing puppies in quality homes that will also test or trial their dog.
 This gives us good feedback on our dogs and it gives the dog a chance to prove itself and potentially contribute to the gene pool.
-The exact discount will vary on a case-by-case scenario.
-Please inquire for more information.

 Picking up Your Puppy

 You can pick up your puppy at our home in Baker City at around 8 weeks old.

 For those who live outside of driving range, ground transport or airline cargo shipping are also options.

 Since the COVID airline restrictions, we have been using ground transportation and prefer that method for door-to-door transport.